Where does San Juan’s revenue come from and how is it spent?

 How have San Juan’s retail operating revenues and expenses changed in recent years what has the District done to control costs?

 Between fiscal years 2013-14 and 2016-17, the retail operations of the District generated cumulative losses of approximately $4 million, in spite of rate increases over that same period.
 Rate increases were being applied to both the daily base rate and the volumetric rate so when consumption fell in response to the drought, revenues fell as well.
-That is one of the reasons the Board approved the current 5-Year Rate Plan, with the increases being applied to the daily base rate, not the volumetric portion.
+That is one of the reasons the Board approved the previous 5-Year Rate Plan, with the increases being applied to the daily base rate, not the volumetric portion.
 It isn’t fair to the rate payers to be asked to conserve water, then be faced with a rate increase because revenues fell.
-The rate plan included increases to the daily base rate through January 2021 and, as shown in the graph above, has resulted in increased revenues sufficient to generate surpluses which the District sets aside in reserve for future capital projects.
+The rate plan included increases to the daily base rate through January 2021 and, as shown in the graph above, has resulted in increased revenues sufficient to generate surpluses, which the District sets aside in reserve for future capital projects.
+Building up healthy reserves will allow the District to pay for it’s capital program with cash, in the long run, thus avoiding expensive debt that has to be repaid with your rate dollars.

 The San Juan Water District understands that almost everything it does is paid for with your hard earned dollars and not all financial woes can be solved by raising water rates.
 The District has taken many actions to control costs including: